ajasinger/vacation-app/README.md

 Then import QuizContext into App.js, define state {answers, setAnswers} and wrap return statement in <QuizContext.Provider> passing in props answers, setAnswers

+1. setAnswers is declared in QuizContext and then wraps the return statement in App.js (essentially passed as props to <QuestionBlock />
+2. What exactly is happening here? const { setAnswers } = useContext(QuizContext);
+3. Then onClick setAnswers() is called and the new answer is added to existing answers object with an id
+4. Then answers is passed to App.js by QuizContext for use in the useEffect hook

+### useEffect() hook in App.js
+useEffect hook defines what a component needs to do after render.
+Second argument of array measn it only carries out that action if a prop or state has changed.
+Empty array means it only runs once, otherwise it runs if a prop or state has changed, in this case if the quiz or answers objects change

 ## Project Challenges